ivan-korobkov/pdef/README.md

 - `float`: a 32-bit floating point number,
 - `double`: a 64-bit floating point number,
 - `string`: a unicode string,
-- `datetime`: a date and time object without a time zone,
+- `datetime`: a datetime object without a time zone,
-- `void` is a special type which indicates that a method returns no result.
+- `void` a special type which indicates that a method returns no result.

 ### Containers
 - `list<datatype>` is an ordered list of elements.
 - `set<datatype>` is an unordered set of unique elements.
-- `map<number or string, datatype>` is an unordered key-value container.
+- `map<number_or_string, datatype>` is an unordered key-value container.

 ```pdef
 struct User {